You walk them, but understand: Not all paths in the forest are created equal.

 All of the above is true on Park land, but also (mostly) true on non-Park land, such as in the various Public Land Use Zones (PLUZs) in K-Country.
 We’re not aware of any Rogue Trails in the PLUZ spaces, but it wouldn’t surprise us that some exist.
 Our friends who spend a bunch of time on trail development in the Bragg Creek area in the PLUZ (including Moose Mountain Bike Trail Society, Greater Bragg Creek Trails Association, and others) all have spent a LOT of time developing and gaining approval for management plans for the spaces they play in, in partnerships with Alberta Environment and Parks and others.
 Those approved plans result in official designated trails, in some cases with agreements so the maintenance load is shared with Parks.

-How does a trail become a TRAIL?
+How does a route become a TRAIL?

-The process by which a trail becomes official — whether through adoption of a route like Ha Ling, or through green-field creation, like the Highline or the High Rockies Trail — is thorough and detailed, and involves at least 2 committee reviews.
+The process by which a route becomes official — whether through adoption of a route like Ha Ling, or through green-field creation, like the Highline or the High Rockies Trail — is thorough and detailed, and involves at least 2 committee reviews.
 The first is the Kananaskis Trails Advisory Group, or K-TAG.
 This is a committee chaired by Environment and Parks and made up of dozens of diverse user groups, representing biking, hiking, snowshoeing, skiing, horseback riding, hunting and other organizations and users.
 The Friends is a member of K-TAG, as is guidebook author (and Friends Advisory Committee member) Gillean Daffern.
 K-TAG meets a few times a year and often makes recommendations and suggestions to Parks regarding trail development.
 For instance, a few years ago, K-TAG recommended that 3 of the routes in the Canmore area (Ha Ling, Lady Mac and Grotto) become official and get much needed maintenance.
-The first two have been, but the ACC Grotto Route has not.
+The first two have been, but the ACC Grotto Route has not as yet.

 K-TAG’s recommendations are then taken to the Kananaskis Trails Committee (“KTC”).
 KTC is made up of various departments of Government including Parks, plus Heritage and others.
 Former Friends Board Member Duane Fizor currently chairs the KTC.
 The Friends, by way of our cooperating agreement, sit on KTC.
 We are the only non-Government body to do so.
 KTC stewards trail proposals through the necessary planning and approval processes, ecological and heritage reviews, safety and engineering analyses and budgeting reviews, to enable work to be done.